 Senator Richard Shelby is an American lawyer and politician.
 He is currently working as a senior United States Senator from Alabama.
 He won his first election as a senator from a Democrats representative in 1986.
 He then became the Chairman of the Senate Appropriations Committee.

-Born in Birmingham, Alabama, Shelby received his law degree from the Birmingham School of Law in Birmingham, Alabama, in 1961.
-After law school in 1963, he went on to serve as city prosecutor (1963â€“1971).
-During this period he worked as a U.S. Magistrate for the Northern District of Alabama (1966â€“1970) and Special Assistant Attorney General of Alabama (1969â€“1971).
+He was born in Birmingham, Alabama, on May 6, 1934.
+Shelby got his law degree from the Birmingham School of Law in 1961.
+In 1963, he became city prosecutor.
 He won a seat in the Alabama Senate in 1970.
-In 1978, he was elected from the 7th District to the United States House of Representatives.
+In 1978, he was elected by the 7th District to the United States House of Representatives.

 In 1986, Shelby won a close race for the U.S. Senate.
 In 1994, he switched his party affiliation from Democrats to Republicans.

 Shelby has faced no electoral opposition since 1998 after he was re-elected in 1998.
 He has yet to face any significant electoral opposition since.

 He is now serving as the dean of the Alabama delegation.

 Richard Shelby is a member of the American Bar Association, American Judicature Society, and the Alabama State Bar.
 His career began as a prosecutor in 1963.
 He became U.S. Magistrate in 1966 for the Northern District of Alabama.

 Mr. Shelby was elected to the Alabama State in 1970, where he served till 1978.
 He ran for the U.S. House of Representatives in 1978 and got elected from the Tuscaloosa-based 7th district.